About Virtual Connections and Data Policies

-Virtual connections are a Tableau content type, along with data sources, workbooks, metrics and flows, to help you see and understand your data.
+Virtual connections are a Tableau content type, along with data sources, workbooks and flows, to help you see and understand your data.
 Virtual connections provide a central access point to data.
 Another key feature introduced with virtual connections is data policies, which support row-level security at the connection level, rather than the workbook or data source level.
 Row-level security data policies are applied to any workbook, data source or flow that uses the virtual connection.

 For information about row-level security options, see an Overview of Row-Level Security Options in Tableau.

 Not every virtual connection has an associated data policy.
 You can also use a virtual connection simply as a central place to manage connection credentials.

 - Virtual connection.
 A sharable resource that provides a central access point to data.

 - Connection.
 The server name, database and credentials you use to access data.
 A virtual connection has one or more connections.
 Each connection accesses one database or file.